At least one dead, 20 escape in latest Congo prison break

 About 4,000 inmates escaped the capital Kinshasa's main high-security prison in May after an attack the government blamed on a separatist sect.
 Another 930 broke out of a prison in the northeastern city of Beni the following month.

-The deteriorating security situation, including an insurrection in central Congo that has killed more than 3,000 people since last August, has led some of Kabila's allies to call on him to decree a state of emergency.
+Deteriorating security, including an insurrection in central Congo that has killed more than 3,000 people since last August, has led some of Kabila's allies to call on him to decree a state of emergency.

+In North Kivu province, also in the east, a local self-defense militia overran the town of Mabuo earlier this week, killing a soldier, the administrator for the province's Lubero region, Joy Bokele, said on Friday.

+A local monitoring group, the Centre of Study for the Promotion of Peace, Democracy and Human Rights, said the militiamen also took about 100 villagers hostage.
+Bokele said he could not yet confirm that information.

-Kabila has ruled Congo, a tinderbox of rivalries over mineral rights and ethnicity, since 2001 and his refusal to quit power has raised fears the country could slip back to the civil wars of the turn of the century that killed millions.
+Kabila has ruled Congo, a vast tinderbox of rivalries over mineral rights and ethnicity, since 2001.
+His refusal to quit power has raised fears the country could relapse into the civil wars of the turn of the century that killed millions.

-Reporting By Aaron Ross; Editing by Nellie Peyton and Toby Davis
+Reporting By Aaron Ross; Editing by Tim Cocks/Mark Heinrich